ArctykDev/obsidian-calendar-events/README.md

 ## ✨ Features

 - 📅 View upcoming events from any iCal (.ics) feed inside Obsidian
 - 🗓️ Events automatically grouped and sorted by day
+- 🗓️ Pin today's events to the top of the event list
+- 🗓️ Click on event to add it to daily note
 - ⏱️ Configurable date range to control how far ahead events are displayed
 - ⚙️ Simple settings panel for configuration
 - 💡 Works entirely offline once data is fetched — no external dependencies beyond the Obsidian API